Fiserv/universal-commerce/recipes/HostedPages.md

 ```
 ## Native/Web Submit Button

-If needed, Hosted Pages has the ability to submit the form through the mobile app native button or website button from outside iFrame.
+If needed, Hosted Pages has the ability to submit the form through the mobile app native button or website button from outside the iFrame.
 Following command will trigger the save action:

->Trigger form save from outside iFrame or web view
+>Please note: this has to be triggered from outside the iFrame or web view.

 ```code
 ucomSDK.triggerSaveAction();